 Timings and Entry Fee of Iron Pillar in Delhi

-Opening timings of Iron Pillar Mehrauli is from 6 AM to 6 PM.
+Opening timings of Iron Pillar Mehrauli is 6 AM and the closing time is 6 PM.
 It is open on all days of the week.
 The entry fee of Iron Pillar is Rs.10 per person for Indian visitors and Rs.250 per person for foreign tourists.

 How to reach Iron Pillar of Delhi

 Delhi Iron Pillar is located inside the Qutub Complex in Mehrauli.
 It is easily accessible via public transport.
 There are many city buses that run via Qutub Complex.
-It can be visited via metro as well.
-Tourists can get down at the Qutub Minar Metro station on the Yellow Line, which is the nearest metro station to Iron Pillar.
 If interested, one can also hire a private taxi to the complex from any part of the city.